SAP-samples/digital-manufacturing-extension-samples/docs/Exercise2.1.md

 		Parameter Name												Value
 		httpResponse (StructureArray / LoggedSfcDataResponse):		leave it empty

+	Here in the value of Input Parameter "dcGroup.name", `Retrieve_SFC_DC_Groups#httpResponse` means the value is from the Output Parameter "httpResponse" of the previous step "Retrieve_SFC_DC_Groups".

 8. For the custom "Get latest collected data by DC Name" Script Task, define the input and output parameters and script as following.